rsergio07/distributed-resilience-demo/RUNBOOK_INTELLIGENT_FAILOVER.md

 If something is missing (like Prometheus Operator CRDs), the agent detects it, explains why it failed, and proposes a fix.
 I approve again.

 This is **guided intelligence**.
-The agent doesn’t blindly act; it collaborates with me and explains its reasoning.
+The agent doesn't blindly act; it collaborates with me and explains its reasoning.

 ---

-## 7. Simulate Degradation and Ask for a Decision
+## 8. Simulate Degradation and Ask for a Decision

 In my HPA demo, I stressed the blue deployment and waited for the autoscaler to add pods.
 Now, I simulate degradation but instead of just watching metrics, I ask the agent what I should do.